kenzie-rylie/geo-guesser.code-/README.md

 .idea - Installion of virtual flask environment

 Geoguesser.py - An attempt at to set a jinja variable to a input using phyton (unsuccessful)

+covidscraper.py - Experimentation with webscraping (work in progress)

 ### HTML Code Files